shymine/Ecriture_Manuscrite/README.md

 The application is composed of 3 major blocks as described previously.

-The backend run using java 8, the scala and sbt plugin (jdk8, scala 2.11) in IntelliJ 2019.1.2.
-To open the project, select open project and go to the build.sbt file and open it as a project.
+The backend runs using Java 8, the Scala and sbt plugins (jdk8, scala 2.11) in IntelliJ 2019.1.2.
+To open the project, select `Open project`, go to the build.sbt file, and open it as a project.
 IntelliJ will then ask you if you want to import the dependencies, click yes ;) .
-SBT will the download for you the dependencies of the project.
+SBT will download for you the dependencies of the project.
 You can then run the application by launching the main method in the Main object.

-The frontend use Angular6.
+The frontend uses Angular6.
 To install the dependencies of this block, you will need npm.
-In the package agnosco-frontend, open a terminal and run ```npm install```.
-The dependencies in the file package-lock.json will then be downloaded.
-You can then run the debug server by running 'ng serve'.
+In the package agnosco-frontend, open a terminal and run `npm install`.
+The dependencies in the file `package-lock.json` will then be downloaded.
+You can then run the debug server by running `ng serve`.

-For the scripts, you ll need python3 and pip3 to install the needed librairies:
+For the scripts, you will need Python3 and pip3 to install the needed librairies :

 ```bash
 pip3 install opencv-python --user